apache/nuttx/configs/sama5d4-ek/README.txt

       You will then need to copy the files from apps/bin to an SD card or USB FLASH drive to create the bootable SD card.

-      But how does the SD card/USB drive get mounted?
+      But how does the SD card/USB FLASH drive get mounted?
 This must be done in board-specific logic before the 'init' program is started.
+      That logic is not yet implemented for the case of SD card or USB FLASH driver

     6b.
 General build directions (boot from ROMFS image):

         A. Build with dummy ROMFS file system image and no symbol table

         $ tools/configure.sh sama5d4-ek/kernel  : Establish this configuration
         $ export PATH=???:$PATH             : Set up the PATH variable
         $ touch configs/sama5d4-ek/include/boot_romfsimg.h